Oculus Story Studio is getting shut down

 Less than a year after it won an Emmy for its virtual reality short film Henry, Oculus Story Studio is being shut down.

 What's notable here is that a lot of people's livelihoods will be affected; it also showcases how Oculus VR is changing how it spends money.
-In a company blog post, Oculus exec Jason Robin stated that "we'll be winding down Story Studio" in an effort to focus more on funding "content creation" from folks outside the company.
+In a company blog post, Oculus exec Jason Rubin stated that "we'll be winding down Story Studio" in an effort to focus more on funding "content creation" from folks outside the company.

 "We’ve decided to shift our focus away from internal content creation to support more external production," wrote Rubin.
 "This helps us turn our internal research, development, and attention towards exciting but unsolved problems in AR and VR hardware and software."